linuts/P2PWeb/DEMO.md

 2. Start an HTTP server on port `8080`.
 3. Start a DNS server on UDP port `53` that resolves `example.p2p` to `127.0.0.1`.

+Port `53` may already be in use or require elevated privileges.
+If the DNS server fails to start, a log message will be printed and `/etc/resolv.conf` will be restored.

 With the program running, you can reach the demo site:

 ```